sohailshams/explore-copenhagen/README.md

 4. Click on **dropdown menu** under **Source** section and select **Master Branch as Source**
 5. **Save**

+###  Local Deployment

+Follow these steps to run website locally on your machine;
+1. Go to Github repository [sohailshams/explore-copenhagen](https://github.com/sohailshams/explore-copenhagen)
+2. Click on **Clone or Download**
+3. Click on **Download Zip**
+4. Unzip the downloaded zip file
+5. Then run index.html file
+6. It will open in a browser which is set as a default browser.

 ## Credits
 ### Content